 KB User's Guide - Users Tab - Group Authorization

-This document describes how to create User Group Authorization rules in order to grant a select group automated read access to your Live internal KB site.
+This document describes how to create User Group Authorization rules in order to grant a select group automated read access to either your Live internal KB site or read and write access to a specific KB documents.

 Creating an Authorized Group